 The Grasshopper String Band from Selma, Alabama is a high energy Country band that plays Party, Classic Rock, Southern Rock, Motown/Oldies and Variety songs.
 The Grasshopper String Band of Alabama is proud to be able to share with you a piece of the Alabama Blackbelt’s musical tradition.
 Band members are Barry Surrett, Chip Spencer, Reid Surrett and V.K.
 Spencer.

-Gates are open from 9 a.m. until 2 p.m.
+Gates were open from 9 a.m. until 2 p.m.
 Selma is located 50 miles west of Montgomery on U.S. 80 and 90 miles south of Birmingham on Alabama 22.
 It can also be reached via Alabama 14 just a 45-minute drive west of Prattville.
 (Click here for directions) The mill road entrance is about a mile north of Selma on Summerfield Road (County Road 37).
 Turn right onto a gravel road across the Valley Creek bridge past the City of Valley Grande sign.

 For more information, visit our Facebook page or call 334-412-0722.
 Sponsored by the Selma-Dallas County Historic Preservation Society, Kenan’s Mill Festival began in 2002.